hearot/MICIO/README.md

 ```

 where `variable` is the name of the variable, `VALUE` is the value that will be mapped to `variable` and
-`EXPR` is the expression that will be evaluated once `variable` has been successfully binded.
+`EXPR` is the expression that will be evaluated once `variable` has been successfully bound.

 #### Examples